karinapatel/food-desert-prediction/README.md

 ### Steps
 1. I first merged the food desert target data with population health records using census tract as the key.
 Because there are over 72,000 census tracts in the United States, I first filtered to census tracts in 500 largest US cities.
 This allowed me to scope down to about 29,000 tracts

-2. After merging these two data sets, I narrowed my feature matrix from over 300 features down to about 15 using correlation analysis and through health intuation
+2. After merging these two data sets, I narrowed my feature matrix from over 300 features down to about 15 using correlation analysis and through health intuition

 3. Upon running intial models on the population health data alone, I decided that twitter data would allow me to get a well-rounded dataset of how people feel about different food categories